The law and best practice for the renaming of streets and buildings (December 2020) page 33

 1. The Legislative Frameworks currently refer to engagement as follows:

-• Section 21, 1907 Act - local referendum to be held;
+• Section 21, 1907 Act - local referendum to be held (Wales only);

 • Section 11, 1933 Act - requirement to serve notice on owners and invite representations prior to substituting building name;